nathanmayall/nathanmayall/README.md

 ### Hi there, I'm Nathan Mayall 👋

-- 🔭 I’m a full stack Junior Software Engineer, graduated from Manchester Codes in September 2021.
+- 🔭 I’m a full stack Software Engineer, graduated from Manchester Codes in September 2021.

 I have a few showcase projects already, some were done by myself and others were a collaboration. *Please check them out!*